rhinstaller/kickstart-tests/containers/runner/README.md

 Call `launch all` to run all tests.
 This can be controlled further through `--testtype` and/or `--skip-testtypes`, see `--help`.

-This will download the [automatically built](.github/workflows/container-autoupdate.yml) [official container image](https://quay.io/repository/rhinstaller/kstest-runner).

-You can also build the container yourself to test modifications to it:

-    podman build -t rhinstaller/kstest-runner .

 The `launch` script creates a `./data/` directory for passing of data between the container and the system (via volume).
 By default it downloads the current Fedora Rawhide boot.iso, but to test some other image you can put it into